ekambaraml/IBM-Cloud-Pak-for-Data/cpd40/cpd40-airgap.md

 ```

 - Run the mirroring
-You need to run the Mirror one time, this dowdload and transfer all images into local portalble registry.
+  - This process will take few hours depends on your external network connectivity speeds.
+This dowdloads and transfer all images into local portalble registry.

 ```
 cloudctl case launch   --case $OFFLINEDIR/${CASE_ARCHIVE}   \